For Virginia landlords, collecting a security deposit from your tenant offers many benefits, such as the following:

 A Guide to Virginia Security Deposit Law

-As a landlord in Virginia, it’s necessary to know the landlord-tenant law to avoid committing any unintentional violations.
-Under these laws, Virginia landlords are legally allowed to ask for security deposits from tenants.
-However, landlords are required to comply with the Virginia security deposit law to avoid any legal issues in the future.
+As a Virginia residental landlord, it’s necessary to know the Virginia landlord tenant law to keep your money safe and avoid committing any unintentional violations.
+Under Virginia landlord tenant law, landlords are legally allowed to ask for security deposits from tenants.
+However, landlords are required to comply with the Virginia's security deposit law to avoid any legal issues in the future.

-A landlord in Virginia should know and understand the following:
+A Virginia landlord should know and understand the following security deposit laws:

 Security Deposit Limit

-Most states limit how much a landlord can charge a renter for a security deposit.
-In the state of Virginia, the security deposit has a maximum limit of two months’ worth of rent.
-Virginia landlords should not charge more than this maximum amount.
+Most states limit how much a landlord can charge for a tenants security deposit.
+Under Vrginia's security deposit law, the Virginia security deposit limit is two months’ worth of rent.
+A Virginia landlord should not charge more than this maximum security deposit amount.

-In addition to the regular security deposit, landlords in Virginia may also ask for an additional pet deposit.
+In addition to the regular security deposit, a landlord may also ask for an additional pet deposit.
 Tenants with disabilities are allowed to have service animals without being charged an additional deposit.
-However, if the service animal causes any damage to the property, the tenant should cover the cost of repairs.
+However, if the service animal causes any damage to the dwelling unit, the tenant should cover the cost of repairs.

 Nonrefundable Fees

-The state of Virginia does not allow non-refundable fees.
-Virginia landlords should refund the security deposits to the tenants at the end of their lease term, less the allowable deductions.
+Under Virginia landlord tenant law, landlord are not allowed to chaged non-refundable fees.
+A landlord should refund the security deposits to the tenants at the end of their lease term, less the allowable deductions.

 Storing a Security Deposit in Virginia

-Some states may have rules regarding how landlords should keep a tenant’s deposit.
-For example, in Florida, landlords can choose to post a surety bond for the amount of the deposit.
+Some states may have rules regarding how a landlord should keep the deposit of a tenant.
+For example, in Florida, a landlord can choose to post a surety bond for the amount of the deposit.
 They can also choose to keep it in either interest or non-interest-yielding account.

 Person with pink nail polish using a fountain pen to write notes

-In Virginia, however, there are no written laws or specific rules that landlords must comply with when keeping a tenant’s security deposit.
-In addition, Virginia landlords are not mandated to pay interest on security deposits.
+However, there are no written Virginia security deposit laws or specific rules that a landlord must comply with when keeping the security deposit of a tenant.
+In addition, a landlord is not mandated to pay interest on tenants' security deposits.

 Written Notice after Security Deposit Receipt

-Under Virginia law, landlords are not legally required to provide a written receipt for the security deposit.
+Under Virginia security deposit laws, landlords are not legally required to provide a written notice to the tenant for the security deposit.

 Reasons to Withhold a Tenant’s Security Deposit in Virginia